dsidlo/Jython4BigData/README.md

 <p>
 Additional justifications...

 * Ease of access to all Java library packages.
+Thus, no vias such as thrift are required.

 * For long running programs, Python on the JVM is performant.